aurimas13/Time-Tracker/README.md

 or add a developer (`Add Developer`).

-When you add a developer or two of them a dropdown will appear when creating or updating a task (`Add task` or`Update task`) up that will allow to choose developers to be assigned to the task of the story:
+When you add a developer or two of them a dropdown will appear when creating or updating a task (`Add task` or`Update task`) that will allow to choose developers to be assigned to the task of the story:

 - After you press `See Story` you will be redirected to create tasks for it.
 If you wish to update a story press `Update Story` below if a story has been created.
 - When you press `See Story` you will be given an option to `Add task` or if one exists already `Update Task`.